code4romania/ckanext-dataportaltheme/CONTRIBUTING.md

 * Reproduces how often

 ### Suggest new features

 :bulb: Feature requests are welcome.
 We would love to hear your thoughts on how we can improve our project further.

 To send us a suggestion, just [open an issue](https://github.com/code4romania/ckanext-dataportaltheme/issues/new) which describes the feature you would like to see.
 Give as much information as you can about what you would like to see:

 * Description
-* Step by step behaviour
+* Step by step behavior
 * Explain why this enhancement would be useful

 ### Contribute to the codebase

 :computer: We'd love for you to get your hands dirty and code for the project.